The Cancer Treatment Outcome Transparency Act

 What’s Next?

-To request advanced access, please send an email with the subject “Cancer TOT Act” to updates@cancertotnow.org.
+To request access to the text of the most recent draft of The Cancer TOT Act, please send an email with the subject “Cancer TOT Act” to updates@cancertotnow.org.

 If you work in the office of a member of Congress and would like to schedule a meeting to discuss the benefits of The Cancer TOT Act, please email us at congress@cancertotnow.org.